yugabyte/yugabyte-db/docs/content/latest/manage/data-migration/ycql/bulk-import.md

 ## Import data

-These instructions are organized by the size of the input datasets, ranging from small (few MB of data) to large (GB or larger) datasets.
+These instructions are organized by the size of the input datasets, ranging from small (MBs of data) to larger datasets (GBs of data).

 ### Small datasets (MBs)